-Yozons™ is proud that it invented the modern, advanced, web-based secure document delivery and electronic signature technology that has been widely adopted and licensed by the largest to our smallest competitors.
+Yozons™ is proud that it invented the modern, advanced, web-based secure document delivery and electronic signature technology that had been widely adopted and licensed by the largest to our smallest competitors.

-Our primary advantage is that users do not generate, maintain or keep secure encryption keys needed to securely transfer documents and/or optionally process electronic documents (i.e. applying electronic signatures, cryptographic hashes/message digests, encrypting, decrypting, etc.) among parties located anywhere in the world.
-Instead, the parties authenticate themselves to the server directly (not to each other) using various levels of trust, and the server ensures that documents are securely transferred and optionally appends electronic signatures or other cryptographic document processing on behalf of those parties.
+Our primary advantage was that users did not need to generate, maintain or keep secure encryption keys needed to securely transfer documents and/or optionally process electronic documents (i.e. applying electronic signatures, cryptographic hashes/message digests, encrypting, decrypting, etc.) among parties located anywhere in the world.
+Instead, the parties authenticated themselves to the server directly (not to each other) using various levels of trust, and the server ensured that documents were securely transferred and optionally appended electronic signatures or other cryptographic document processing on behalf of those parties.

-This invention is protected by U.S. Patent No. 7,360,079 (3 independent claims, 42 dependent) and is assigned to Yozons.
+This invention was protected by U.S. Patent No. 7,360,079 (3 independent claims, 42 dependent) and was assigned to Yozons.
 The provisional patent was filed on January 5, 2001.
 The patent application was filed January 4, 2002.
 The patent was issued on April 15, 2008.
 The patent expired on April 15, 2020 and our invention is now available for all to use without a need for a license.

 On May 17, 2012, the U.S. Patent Office re-confirmed the validity of all 45 claims of our '079 patent with no amendments.
-This, along with several patent licensees in multiple countries, demonstrates how strong the patent is.
-Eleven (11) companies have purchased a license to the patent, including two major electronic signature vendors; a PDF vendor; a PKI vendor in the U.K. that also performs server-centric signing with customers in the U.S.; a non-esign vendor that just happens to make use of esign for its mobile platform; as well as multiple other direct competitors.
+This, along with several patent licensees in multiple countries, demonstrated how strong the patent was.
+Eleven (11) companies had purchased a license to the patent, including two major electronic signature vendors; a PDF vendor; a PKI vendor in the U.K. that also performed server-centric signing with customers in the U.S.; a non-esign vend,or that just happened to make use of esign for its mobile platform; as well as multiple other direct competitors.

-Users of such non-infringing technologies are able to securely communicate and apply digital signatures or cryptographic hashes directly with each other without the need for a server to handle it for them.
-Traditional PKI-based vendors, whose users have digital certificates and apply their digital signatures directly so as to maintain sole possession of their private keys, do not infringe; nor do vendors who do not process the documents on behalf of the users on the server; nor do vendors who do not employ any encryption or HTTPS/SSL to ensure secure document processing among its users.
-Of course the courts have upheld "lightweight contracting" by regular email, which also is not covered.
+Users of such non-infringing technologies were able to securely communicate and apply digital signatures or cryptographic hashes directly with each other without the need for a server to handle it for them.
+Traditional PKI-based vendors, whose users have digital certificates and apply their digital signatures directly so as to maintain sole possession of their private keys, did not infringe; nor did vendors who did not process the documents on behalf of the users on the server; nor did vendors who did not employ any encryption or HTTPS/SSL to ensure secure document processing among its users.
+Of course the courts have upheld "lightweight contracting" by regular email, which also was not covered.

-Other ways users can implement much of our patented technology without infringing is by deploying client-side certificates (PKI), or even non-PKI solutions like Transport Layer Security pre-shared key ciphersuites (TLS-PSK) or Transport layer security Secure Remote Password (TLS-SRP).
+Other ways users could implement much of our patented technology without infringing was by deploying client-side certificates (PKI), or even non-PKI solutions like Transport Layer Security pre-shared key ciphersuites (TLS-PSK) or Transport layer security Secure Remote Password (TLS-SRP).
 Indeed, the courts have upheld the validity of simple email exchanges that express a clear contractual term of agreement expressed by the parties involved.

-Nearly all secure document sharing and electronic signature web sites that employ HTTPS, with users verified by the server rather than directly with each other, and in which users do not share/exchange encryption keys with each other, likely infringe our patented invention.
+Nearly all secure document sharing and electronic signature web sites that employed HTTPS, with users verified by the server rather than directly with each other, and in which users did not share/exchange encryption keys with each other, likely infringed our now expired patented invention.
 HTTPS makes use of PKI-based web server authentication to establish a secure communications channel between the server and the verified party/device, which is then followed by symmetric encryption for securely sending and receiving all documents and electronic signature requests using an encryption key solely between the web server and that party/device.
-This alleviates a huge obstacle found in a PKI in that parties only need to verify themselves with the server rather than verify every other party they communicate with, and allows the server to perform the electronic signature processing on behalf of its users.
-Non-infringing PKI/PGP/S-MIME instead provides the ability for users to securely communicate directly by encrypting the document/message using the recipient's public key, and to apply an electronic signature using the signing party's private key.
-Our invention instead uses a centralized server's HTTPS encryption to ensure secure document delivery between the server and each user as well as server created and managed key pairs for the application of electronic signatures on behalf of each user so that the users do not have to exchange keys or verify each other's identity.
+This alleviated a huge obstacle found in a PKI in that parties only needed to verify themselves with the server rather than verify every other party they communicated with, and allowed the server to perform the electronic signature processing on behalf of its users.
+Non-infringing PKI/PGP/S-MIME instead provided the ability for users to securely communicate directly by encrypting the document/message using the recipient's public key, and to apply an electronic signature using the signing party's private key.
+Our invention instead used a centralized server's HTTPS encryption to ensure secure document delivery between the server and each user as well as server created and managed key pairs for the application of electronic signatures on behalf of each user so that the users did not have to exchange keys or verify each other's identity.

 Prior to the Yozons invention, public key infrastructure (PKI) was the de facto, technical and legal standard worldwide for securing communications payloads and authenticating users.
 PKI remains a potent force in high security applications and in closed networks run by large corporations, governments and the military.
 Before the U.S. E-Sign Act, PKI was enshrined in various U.S. state electronic signature laws, and still is the legal standard per the EU's advanced electronic signature directive as well as other industry-specific uses.
 PKI is also a key component in technologies like S/MIME that is built into many email clients for the secure delivery and digital signing of email messages.